Vertical Scaling vs Horizontal Scaling

 A distributed database is a clustered database system that enables the horizontal scaling of a database.
 A distributed database appears to a user as a single database, but it is a clustered set of multiple databases.
 The cluster management system ensures that the data is replicated among its databases and the data can be accessed simultaneously.
 Each database in the distributed database cluster cooperates to maintain the consistency of the data.

 There are several technologies for managing a database cluster, and the choice is based on the type of database implemented in the system and ultimately is a function of the needs of the system and users.
-Popular examples include Oracle RAC, Apache Cassandra, MySQL NDB, Postgres PGCluster, Amazon DynamoDB, and next-generation edge computing platforms such as Macrometa.
+Popular examples include Oracle RAC, Apache Cassandra, MySQL NDB, Postgres PGCluster, Amazon DynamoDB, and hyper distributed cloud platforms such as Macrometa.

 Comparison of Vertical and Horizontal Scaling

 On a virtual machine, vertical scaling is achieved by stopping an instance and resizing it to an instance type that has more RAM, CPU, I/O, or networking capabilities.
 Scaling vertically can eventually hit a limit, as a single virtual machine can only grow as large as the underlying hardware will allow.
 Vertical scaling operations can incur downtime, which decreases availability.
 However, vertical scaling is very easy to implement and can be sufficient for many use cases, especially in the short term.